 This discussion and analysis of financial condition and results of operation is based on our unaudited condensed financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of financial statements requires management to make estimates and judgments that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities as of the date of the financial statements and the reported amounts of expenses during the reporting period.
 On an ongoing basis, management evaluates its estimates and assumptions.

 Our critical accounting policies and estimates are discussed in our Annual Report.
-There have been no material changes to our critical accounting policies and estimates during the six months ended June 30, 2021.
+Changes in our critical policies and estimates during the three months ended March 31, 2022 are discussed below.